paul-distefano/graphrag-toolkit/docs/indexing.md

     metadata_fn=lambda url:{'url': url}
 ).load_data(doc_urls)

-graph_index.extract(docs, handler=file_based_chunks)
+graph_index.extract(docs, handler=chunks)
 ```

 Following the extract stage, you can then build the graph from the previously extracted chunks.
-Whereas in the extract stage the `FileBasedChunks` object acted as a handler to persist extracted chunks, in the build stage the `FileBasedChunks` object acts as a source of LlamaIndex nodes, and is thus passed as the first argument to the `build()` method:
+Whereas in the extract stage the `S3BasedChunks` object acted as a handler to persist extracted chunks, in the build stage the `S3BasedChunks` object acts as a source of LlamaIndex nodes, and is thus passed as the first argument to the `build()` method:

 ```
-from graphrag_toolkit import LexicalGraphIndex from graphrag_toolkit.storage import GraphStoreFactory from graphrag_toolkit.storage import VectorStoreFactory from graphrag_toolkit.indexing.load import FileBasedChunks
+from graphrag_toolkit import LexicalGraphIndex from graphrag_toolkit.storage import GraphStoreFactory from graphrag_toolkit.storage import VectorStoreFactory from graphrag_toolkit.indexing.load import S3BasedChunks

 import nest_asyncio
 nest_asyncio.apply()

-file_based_chunks = FileBasedChunks('./extracted/')
+chunks = S3BasedChunks(
+    region='us-east-1',
+    bucket_name='my-bucket',
+    key_prefix='extracted',
+    collection_id='12345',
+    s3_encryption_key_id='arn:aws:kms:us-east-1:222222222222:key/99169dcb-12ce-4493-942b-1523125d7339'
+)

 graph_store = GraphStoreFactory.for_graph_store(graph_store_info)
 vector_store = VectorStoreFactory.for_vector_store(vector_store_info)